Citi Benefits Handbook

 Health Care Spending Account (HCSA)

-You must actively elect to participate in the HCSA during each Annual Enrollment or within 31 days of a qualified change in status during the 2021 plan year.
-You may enroll in the HCSA if you are not enrolled in the High Deductible Health Plan (HDHP).
+You must actively elect to participate in the HCSA during each Annual Enrollment or within 31 days of a qualified change in status during the 2023 plan year.
+You may enroll in the HCSA if you are not enrolled in the High Deductible Plan with HSA.

-If you enroll in the HDHP, you cannot enroll in the HCSA.
-However, if you enrolled in the HCSA prior to a qualified change in status, then you are permitted to retain the HCSA, even if you elect an HDHP due to a qualified change in status.
+If you enroll in the High Deductible Plan with HSA, you cannot enroll in the HCSA.
+However, if you enrolled in the HCSA prior to a qualified change in status, then you are permitted to retain the HCSA, even if you elect a High Deductible Plan with HSA due to a qualified change in status.
 However, having enrolled in the HCSA precludes you from being eligible to establish or contribute to an HSA and/or enroll in the LPSA for the remainder of the plan year.

 HCSA claims, including any pertinent supporting documentation to establish that a claim is eligible to be reimbursed, must be filed and resolved by June 30 of the calendar year following the calendar year in which the expense was incurred.
 Generally, you may change or stop your contributions as a result of a qualified change in status.